BlueWinds/WarTechIIC/Campaigns.md

 `postContractEvent` deserves some special explanation.
 If the player succeeds at the mission, the given event *replaces the objectives screen* in the after action report.
 The event must be `Company` or `StarSystem` scoped; no other scopes are supported.

+*DO NOT* set `"disableAfterAction": true` or `travelOnly` in contracts, WIIC-campaign related or not; skipping the AAR will soft-lock the game, and travelOnly contracts have a variety of issues.
+This is a basegame issue, not caused by WIIC or any other mod, and I'm not going to fix it.

+#### Time pressure
+A contract without `withinDays` or `immediate` spawns without a time limit; the player can take other contracts and pass as much time as they please; the contract will wait for them, but they cannot leave the current system.

-When a `forcedDays` contract is available, it blocks all other contracts, and begins a ticking countdown of days; when it reaches zero (or immediately if it's set to `0`), the player is forced into the drop.
+When a `withinDays` contract is available, it blocks all other contracts, and begins a ticking countdown of days; when it reaches zero (or immediately if it's set to `0`), the player is forced into the drop.
 They can still access the barracks, system store, save, load, etc, even if the countdown is 0.
 They just can't leave the system or take any other contracts.

 `immediate` contracts are even more pressing; they lock the player in the command center, allowing them to save the game, but otherwise forcing an immediate drop - no time to visit the store, hire pilots, or do anything other than accept the contract.

-A contract without `forcedDays` or `immediate` spawns without a time limit; the player can take other contracts and pass as much time as they please; the contract will wait for them, but they cannot leave the current system.

-*DO NOT* set `"disableAfterAction": true` or `travelOnly` in contracts, WIIC-campaign related or not; skipping the AAR will soft-lock the game, and travelOnly contracts have a variety of issues.
-This is a basegame issue, not caused by WIIC or any other mod, and I'm not going to fix it.

 ### `conversation`
 Trigger a SimGameConversation.
 Conversations are more immersive, but significantly more challenging to create, than Events.
 They also serve as an excellent place to offer the player choices.
 The next Entry triggers once the conversation is over.